E-Randz/NC-News-FE/README.md

 ### 3. Logging in

-There is no password authentication in the back-end yet, but the front-end will require a valid username for the application to get past the Auth component.
-Below is a list of valid usernames.
+The front-end will require a valid username for the application to get past the Auth component.
+Below is a list of valid usernames that can selected from the dropdown list.

 * tickle122
 * grumpy19